 On that chance that you’re inclined to agree, let’s discuss the two common ways to go about trimming your ear hair.

 You use scissors on your nose hair.
 Why not your ears?
 That philosophy is enough for plenty of guys, and it works fine.
 Here’s your first rule: get the right tool.
 If you don’t want to use sharp tweezers for plucking, you definitely don’t want pointed scissors for trimming.
 They make scissors for this specific purpose, and they’re super cheap.
 Invest.

 Also like plucking, you’re going to need multiple mirrors to get this job done.
 So, take your time and get used to the process.
 After you’ve completed a few sessions, you’ll get a feel for it and it won’t take long at all.

 Using an Electric Trimmer

 Everything until now was superfluous.
-You should get an electric trimmer with an attachment specifically designed for your ears.
-It will keep you from putting anything to deep into them.
+You should get an electric nose and ear hair trimmer like The Weed Whacker.
+It will keep you from putting anything too deep into them.
 It’s also blazingly fast and completely painless.
 Rare is the man who tries an electric trimmer and ever goes back.

 Here are the steps to using your electric trimmer.
 Turn it on.
 Stick it in your ear.
 You’re done.